raysaini19/terraform_interview_questions/101_terraform_interview_questions.md

 #### 101. What if you do not want terraform apply to ask for your permission before deploying resources?

     Answer: terraform apply --auto-approve
+##
+#### 102. There is something wrong with the Terraform version that Alice is using.
+The HashiCorp team has requested to store the crash logs to a file and send the file over email.
+What is the way for Alice to store the logs to a file named /tmp/kplabs-tf-crash.log

+    Answer: create a environment varialble named TF_LOG_PATH=/tmp/kplabs-tf-crash.log TF_DEDUG=true

+##
+#### 103. Matt has a requirement to reference a local value to another local value in the same terraform code.
+Is this feature supported in Terraform?

+    Answer: yes
+##
+#### 103. Based on the following Terraform code, what is the name of IAM User that will be created?
+variable "elb_names" {
+  type = list
+  default = ["dev-loadbalancer", "stage-loadbalanacer","prod-loadbalancer"]
+}

+resource "aws_iam_user" "lb" {
+  name = var.elb_names[count.index]
+  count = 2
+  path = "/system/"
+}

+    Answer: dev-loadbalancer and  stage-loadbalancer
+    Since count is set to 2, there will be a total of 2 objects that will be created from the list.
+##

+#### 104. Matt wants to quickly validate syntax error in the Terraform code that he has written.
+Initially, Matt used to run "terraform plan" but it takes lot of time.
+Will terraform validate command be useful in this use-case?

+    Answer: true, The terraform validate command validates the configuration files in a directory, referring only to the configuration and not accessing any remote services such as remote state, provider APIs, etc.
+##

+#### 105. Following is an exert of the code which Alice has written.
+There is a reference to count.index in Tags.
+variable "tags" {
+  type = list
+  default = ["firstec2","secondec2","thirdec2"]
+}

+  tags = {
+     Name = element(var.tags,count.index)
+   }
+   If count.index is set to 1, which of the following values will be used?

+    Answer: secondec2, count.index counts the distinct index number (starting with 0)
+##